1. WeatherSpark.com

 To characterize how pleasant the weather is in Durham throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Durham for general outdoor tourist activities are from early May to mid June and from mid August to mid October, with a peak score in the third week of September.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Durham for general outdoor tourist activities are from early May to mid June and from mid August to early October, with a peak score in the third week of September.

 Tourism Score in Durham

-Tourism Score in Durhambest timeJanFebMarAprMayJunJulAugSepOctNovDec002244668810106.36.31.01.05.95.95.15.1NowNowprecipitationprecipitationcloudscloudstemperaturetemperature tourism score
+Tourism Score in Durhambest timeJanFebMarAprMayJunJulAugSepOctNovDec002244668810106.36.31.01.05.95.95.15.1NowNowtemperaturetemperature cloudscloudsprecipitationprecipitationtourism score

 The tourism score (filled area), and its constituents: the temperature score (red line), the cloud cover score (blue line), and the precipitation score (green line).